 I’ve stayed twice at Hostel Relax 10.
 They offer dorm rooms and private rooms.
 Staff is very friendly and they make a nice breakfast in the morning.
 Prices are reasonable.
 For a dorm room with three other friends, we each paid COP$40,000 a night.
 The only negative is the noise from the clubs outside and only two rooms have windows, both on the upper floor.

-On another visit with my girlfriend Marisol, we stayed at the Hostal Tamarindo Inn, located just a block from Parque El Poblado.
+On another visit with Marisol, we stayed at the Hostal Tamarindo Inn, located just a block from Parque El Poblado.
 We weren’t too impressed.
 The room was comfortable, but the sink was leaking leaving a puddle of water in the bathroom, wifi didn’t work in the room, and to pay by credit card was a pain because they didn’t have a machine on-site.
 We paid COP$75,000 for a double.